 I stand behind my work.
 If you ever have any problems or dissatisfaction, please contact me and I’ll make it right.

-*Sunshine Cloth is marvelous, in its place.
-I use it on the sterling silver parts before I assemble them into jewelry.
+*Sunshine Cloth is marvelous on sterling.
+I use it on the findings before I assemble them into jewelry.
 But once I have natural fibers touching silver, I switch to something gentler.